ly3xqhl8g9/delicense/packages/delicense-cli/README.md

 ## Digression: On the Antonym of Legal

 The antonym of legal is not illegal.
 The law, `loi`, `lex`, is that which binds and bounds, that which constrains, obligatorily with force, `gewalt`.
 The antonym of legal is that which sets free, which dissipates and disperses, distributing without dividing.
+The antonym of legal is dispersal.

 A dispersal view stands against a legal act.
 The legality is grounded and grounds the real.
 The dispersality floats above and beyond the legal.